Our Approach and Services

 The aim of psychodynamic therapy is to bring the unconscious mind into consciousness, helping individuals to unravel, experience and understand their true, deep-rooted feelings in order to resolve them.
 The theory explains that our unconscious minds tend to hold on to painful feelings and memories, which are too difficult for the conscious mind to process.
 In order to ensure these memories and experiences do not surface, many people will develop defences, such as denial and projections.
 According to psychodynamic therapy, these defences will often do more harm than good.

-The theory maintains that there are many layers to our psyche and therapists like myself use interventions and techniques to explore these layers.
+The theory maintains that there are many layers to our psyche and therapists use interventions and techniques to explore these layers.

 Systems theory and systemic therapy can be applied to individuals, couples and in a variety of other settings, as it doesn’t seek to address people on an individual level and instead focuses on understanding problems in a contextual framework.